DSutyak/CUSail/Arduino Navgation Code/Nav V5.2/ShortTermNavigation/Readme.txt

 - The Navigation Algorithm is a work in progress.
 The boat is not capable of executing any maneuvers like Jibing and Tacking
+- The current waypoints are set in context of the Cornell Sailing Center, Ithaca, NY
+- A function to calculate distance between two global coordinates has also been implemented
-- The boat direction is now averaged for 20 readings
+- A function to average boat direction and wind direction readings has been added
-- The algorithm has been slightly modified for when the boat is facing right.
-Updates for when the boat is facing left is upcoming.